searls/rubbycop/manual/formatters.md

 **Machine-parsable**

-You can get RuboCop's inspection result in JSON format by passing `--format json` option in command line.
+You can get RubbyCop's inspection result in JSON format by passing `--format json` option in command line.
 The JSON structure is like the following example:

 ```javascript